 How Is Pain and Suffering from a Car Accident Calculated?

 Any car accident may have pain and suffering damages, but generally, the more severe or permanent a car accident injury is, the more pain and suffering insurance companies will acknowledge.
 Since the only way the law has to compensate you for your suffering and costs after a car accident is through money, pain and suffering must be demonstrated monetarily—even though money can never make up for physical and emotional anguish from a car accident.
+An Atlanta car accident lawyer can help you gather evidence in support of your pain and suffering claim.

 Pain and suffering is difficult to calculate since you can’t exactly add up someone’s mental suffering.
 However, there must be someway to determine what you’re owed, so the law uses a certain method for figuring out your pain and suffering “price.”